LaurenceHo/react-weather-app/README.md

-# A weather web application using React, Redux, Typescript, Webpack4, Ant Design, D3v5, ECharts and firebase.
+# A weather web application using React, Redux, TypeScript, Webpack4, Ant Design, D3v5, ECharts and firebase.

 ## Introduction
-This project demonstrates how to use React, Redux, Typescript, Webpack4, Ant Design, D3v5 and ECharts.
+This project demonstrates how to use React, Redux, TypeScript, Webpack4, Ant Design, D3v5 and ECharts.
 It is also including two kinds of D3 force simulation demonstrations along with gauge, which is based on my personal interest and previous project.